-Stipending Sub-Committees & Short Term Committees
+X.7.
+Stipending Sub-Committees & Short-Term Committees

-Sub-committees and AD-HOC committees may form at any time.
-However, in the event that the amount of work associated with sub/AD-HOC committees becomes equivalent to a general committee, the members must be ratified by the general membership.
+Sub-committees and ad hoc committees may form at any time.
+However, in the event that the amount of work associated with sub/ad hoc committees becomes equivalent to a general committee, the members must be ratified by the general membership.
 Members may join committees and be ratified retroactively at the next General Membership meeting.
-Once ratified, the sub/ADHOC committee members shall have the same responsibilities and rights as a general committee member.
+Once ratified, the sub/ad hoc committee members shall have the same responsibilities and rights as a general committee member.

 Ratified at Oct.
-18, 2001 GM Amended at January 31, 2008 GM Amended at October 2010 GM Amended at July 30, 2015 GM Amended July 12, 2016 GM Amended November 22, 2017 GM
+18, 2001 GM Amended at January 31, 2008 GM Amended at October 2010 GM Amended at July 30, 2015 GM

+Amended at July 12, 2016 GM Amended at November 22, 2017 GM Amended at March 26, 2020 GM